 “Mom, I had it first!”
 “No, I did.”
 “It was mine!”
 “I don’t want to share.”

-Eventually, you snap… “Ok fine!
+Eventually, you snap, “Okay, fine!
 Give your brother the toy NOW!”
-There’s only so much you can take as you are trying to make dinner and do all of the other things as well.
+There’s only so much you can take as you try to make dinner and do all the other things as well.

 Does this sound familiar?

 Sharing is one of the most challenging things for children to do.
 From a developmental perspective, we don’t expect our little kids to be able to share generously.
-As adults, if you think about it, we have unique items like our phones that we don’t usually want to share with our friends or siblings.
-This is what it feels like for our children when we expect them to share their favourite toys.
+As adults, if you think about it, we have unique items (like our phones) we don’t usually want to share with our friends or siblings.
+This is what it feels like for our children their favourite toys (okay, all the toys…).

-It might sound like sharing, and turn-taking is the same thing, but they are pretty different.
+It might sound like sharing and turn-taking is the same, but they are pretty different.
 Neither is right or wrong as a goal, but if your children struggle with sharing, practicing turn-taking may be helpful in your home.

 Here is an example of what turn-taking may look like:

-Your daughter is playing with a toy that your son wants.
-Your son can go up to your daughter and ask for a turn.
-If they are not verbal, you can do this with them.
-The first child is free to give up the toy right then but does not have to.
+A child is playing with a toy that another child suddenly wants.
+The waiting child can go up to the toy holder and ask for a turn.
+If the waiting child is not verbal, a caregiver can do this with them.
+The toy holder is free to give up the toy right then, but does not have to.

-Instead, the child may say, “You can have the doll when I’m done,” and continue playing.
-When she is ready to do something else, she turns the toy over to the waiting child.
+Instead, the toy holder may say, “You can have the toy when I’m done,” and continue playing.
+When they’re ready to do something else, they turn the toy over to the waiting child.

-If the current toy holder doesn’t give up the toy until bedtime, the second child gets the first pick of the toy in the morning.
+If the toy holder doesn’t give up the toy until bedtime, the waiting child gets the first pick of the toy in the morning.

 Patience is another complex skill our children need to learn, and turn-taking can help them begin to learn about patience and how sometimes they need to wait their turn.

-When we are forcing our children to share their toys, it means we are constantly setting timers and telling them they have to give the other child a turn in x number of minutes.
-The problem with setting timers is that many children don’t actually understand the concept of time yet, and when the timer goes off, they are still going to be upset because they aren’t finished playing with the toy.
+When we force our children to share their toys, it means we are constantly setting timers and telling them they have to give the other child a turn in X number of minutes.
+The problem with setting timers is that many children don’t actually understand the concept of time yet, and when the timer goes off, they will still be upset because they weren’t finished playing with the toy.
 If we give them the ability to choose when they are done with the toy and when they want to give the other child a turn, we are taking away the toy’s power, and we will begin to see less and less challenging behaviours around giving toys up.

-Turn-taking allows the child who has the toy to feel good about giving the toy to the other child rather than feeling angry because they have to give it up before they are finished playing with it.
+Turn-taking allows the child with the toy to feel good about giving it to the other child, rather than feeling angry because they have to give it up before they’re finished playing with it.

 Just like learning about patience, it’s also essential for our children to understand that they aren’t always going to get what they want.
-In these moments where our children are upset about not getting a turn right away, we can acknowledge their feelings while letting them know that the other child is still playing with the toy, so they will have to wait until they are finished.
+When our children are upset about not getting a turn right away, we can acknowledge their feelings while also letting them know that the other child is still playing with the toy, so they will have to wait until the other child is finished.

 If you’ve gotten this far, you are probably ready to hear how you can start teaching turn-taking in your home.
 There are a few ways that we can do this: